arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ![Portenta Hat Carrier Stack Orientation](assets/board_mount.gif)

-With the Portenta mounted to the carrier, you can proceed to power the carrier and begin prototyping.
+With the Portenta mounted to the carrier, you can proceed to power the carrier and start prototyping.

 ### Power The Board